Welcome to the virtual home of business in South Derbyshire. This area contains a whole range of information for

-Welcome to the virtual home of business in South Derbyshire.
-This area contains a whole range of information for

 Are you thinking about returning to work or changing your job?
 Come along for an informal chat to see how the Work Club can help you.
 Help with CV writing, covering letters, application forms, searching and applying for work online, and using Universal Jobmatch.
-For more information contact the Old Post Centre on 01283 552263.
-Clubs operate 9.30 to 11.30am during term time only:
+For more information contact The Old Post Centre on 01283 552263.
+Work Clubs are open to all and free to attend.
+Dates and venues are:

 114 Church Street